boot2podman/boot2podman.github.io/_posts/2020-07-22-machine-replacement.md

 ### Provider

+By default vagrant uses the "virtualbox" provider, available on all platforms.

-It is also possible to use the libvirt/kvm provider when running on Linux.
+It is also possible to use the "libvirt"/kvm provider when running on Linux.

 But you probably have to use the "generic" images, from the Vagrant Cloud: